josephdpurcell/code-climate-and-drupal/README.md

 # Code Climate and Drupal

 Code Climate is a free open source static analysis platform that is a great fit for Drupal core and contrib development, as well as Drupal projects.
-It can be used as a workflow tool to surface problems with code contributions, audit existing code for vulnerabilities or problematic code, or evaluate different projects.
+It can be used as a workflow tool to surface problems with code contributions, audit existing code for vulnerabilities or problematic code, or evaluate new or legacy projects.

 For more information on why Code Climate is a good fit for Drupal, read the [persuasive essay](persuasive-essay.md).